devcode-it/openstamanager-docs/_openstamanager/guide/modules/email/aruba.md

 ## Particolarità

-Nel caso in cui si continui a verificare l'errore: PHPMailer: SMTP Error: Could not connect to SMTP host, provare a disabilitare l'estensione PHP openssl.
+Nel caso in cui si continui a verificare l'errore: `PHPMailer: SMTP Error: Could not connect to SMTP host`, provare a disabilitare l'estensione PHP `openssl`.